 Differences in opinion, personality, and preferred courses of action are inevitable.
 Yet despite best efforts, some people struggle to end the cycles of a verbally abusive relationship.
 Guidance from a therapist familiar with these issues can help individuals resolve these problems and improve their relationship with those they care about.

-If you would like to speak with me about conflict in your life, please get in touch.
+If you would like to speak with me about conflict in your life, please get in touch with either myself or a therapist in your area.